-Table 7-4 shows viewpoints of the independent testing conducted by the evaluator with the corresponding testing contents.
+Table 7-4 shows contents of the independent testing corresponding to the viewpoints.

-Table 7-4 Independent Testing Performed
+Table 7-4 Content of the Performed Independent Testing

-Outline of independent testing Viewpoint of independent testing Functional testing for user management function, and Function Use Restriction access control (1) (e.g., to confirm that a user assigned a general user role is unable to access the management function specified in the ST) Functional testing for user authentication screen (1) (e.g., to confirm the operation for character-length check of user name and password) Functional test for functions related to editing of user information (1) (e.g., to confirm the variations of the characters to be used for a general user's password) Functional testing for the session management function of Remote UI (3) (e.g., to confirm the authentication function by observing and/or changing session ID) Functional testing for Job Output Restriction access control (1) (e.g., to confirm that the behavior of an output job is not changed by variations of incoming job from PC, such as protocols and drivers, and to confirm that the functions which are prohibited to use, such as fax transmission from PC via driver, cannot be used) Functional testing for simultaneous use of user privilege (2) (e.g., to confirm that administrators cannot log in simultaneously) Functional testing for external interfaces (4) (e.g., to confirm that only information specified in the functional specification can be acquired with SNMP, and to confirm that USB memory cannot be used) Functional testing for the Box function (1), (6) (e.g., to confirm that only Administrator can access Remote UI, and to confirm the time required to attempt to enter box PIN) Testing to confirm that same results are obtained even if the MFP model and/or Fax Board are different from those used in the developer testing, by selecting test items that are likely to show hardware dependence and conducting part of the test items of the developer testing.
+Outline of the Independent Testing Viewpoint of independent testing Functional testing for management function, and Function Use Restriction access control (1) (e.g., to confirm that a user assigned a general user role is unable to access the management function specified in the ST) Functional testing for user authentication screen (1) (e.g., to confirm the operation for character-length check of user name and password) Functional test for functions related to editing of user information (1) (e.g., to confirm the variations of the characters to be used for a general user's password) Functional testing for the session management function of Remote UI (3) (e.g., to confirm the authentication function by observing and/or changing session ID) Functional testing for Job Output Restriction access control (1) (e.g., to confirm that the behaviour of an output job is not changed by variations of incoming job from PC, such as protocols and drivers, and to confirm that the functions which are prohibited to use, such as fax transmission from PC via driver, cannot be used) Functional testing for simultaneous use of user privilege (2) (e.g., to confirm that administrators cannot log in simultaneously) Functional testing for external interfaces (4) (e.g., to confirm that only information specified in the functional specification can be acquired with SNMP, and to confirm that USB memory cannot be used) Functional testing for the Box function (1), (6) (e.g., to confirm that only Administrator can access Remote UI, and to confirm the time required to attempt to enter box PIN) Testing to confirm that same results are obtained even if the MFP main body is different from those used in the developer testing, by selecting test items that are likely to show hardware dependence and conducting part of the test items of the developer testing.
 (5)